Rosetta C Blackman

 Me - in a nutshell

 I graduated from the University of Lincoln with 1st Class (honours) BSc Conservation Biology and Animal Behaviour in 2007.
-Then worked for the UK Environment Agency for over 6 years, firstly as an Environmental Monitoring Officer, and then as a Technical Advisor in the ecology team specialising in: freshwater macroinvertebrate identification to species level, lowland and upland macrophyte identification, diatom and River Habitat Surveys (RHS).
+Then worked for the UK Environment Agency for over 6 years, firstly as an Environmental Monitoring Officer, and then as a Technical Advisor in the ecology team, specialising in freshwater macroinvertebrate identification to species level, lowland and upland macrophyte identification, diatom and River Habitat Surveys (RHS).
 I also taught RHS accreditation courses for internal and external staff.

 CV on request.